This is a parallax text block. Click the edit button to change this text.

 The department provides analytical services for external entities in:

-- heavy metals and persistent organic pollutants: pesticides, aromatic hydrocarbons (WWA, including benzo(a)pyrene) and their metabolites, PCB, PBDE, HBCDD, organotin compounds in environmental, food and feed samples;
+- heavy metals and persistent organic pollutants: pesticides, aromatic hydrocarbons (WWA, including benzo(a)pyrene) and their alkylated derivatives, as well as metabolites, PCB, PBDE, HBCDD, organotin compounds in environmental, food and feed samples;

 - fatty acids, lipid soluble vitamins;